breatheco-de/content/src/content/lesson/conditionals-in-programing-python.md

 It's all about what question to ask.
 The previous example was a simple condition, but real life is not that simple.
 There are lots of nested conditions and complicated flows that will challenge your skills to the limit.
 For example:

-This will be the algorithm to pick what to wear on Valentine's Day:
+This will be the algorithm for picking what to wear on Valentine's Day:

 ![What to wear on valentine's day](https://github.com/breatheco-de/content/blob/master/src/assets/images/87f2be86-32c3-4bfc-8db4-dbd0d979e4d3.jpeg?raw=true)